-Any time a scholar is brought to school, he or she must be signed in electronically and/or manually by the accompanying adult.
-If you are on CCA you must swipe your card upon scholar pick-up or drop-off.
+Any time a scholar is brought to school, he or she will be signed in electronically in, HiMama, our attendance system by the classroom teacher.

 Any time a scholar is picked up from school, only those persons listed on the emergency contact list will be allowed to leave with the scholar (a photo I.D. is required).
 Parents/guardians are the only persons authorized to change this list.